valory-xyz/open-autonomy/packages/valory/skills/register_reset_recovery_abci/README.md

 ## Description

-This module contains a simple skill to be used in a e2e test related to hard reset recovery.
+This module contains a simple skill to be used in an e2e test related to hard reset recovery.